fcaliquaglia/reanalysis_thaao/README.md

 # THAAO reference instruments

-Instrument involved are HATPRO (LWP), aws_ECAPAC (temp, press, rh, windd, winds), aws_vespa (temp, press, rh, windd, winds), sw radiometers (up and down),
+Instrument involved are HATPRO (LWP), aws_ECAPAC (temp, press, rh, windd, winds), aws_vespa (temp, press, rh), sw radiometers (up and down),
-The reference values are always from THAAO measurements, except for IWV (ref: VESPA) and LWP (ref:HATPRO)
+The reference values are always from THAAO measurements, except for IWV (ref: VESPA) and LWP (ref:HATPRO), Meteo ref is from aws_vespa (except for winds and windd).

 > [!IMPORTANT]
 > The code can be run at whichever time resolution.